The dates for the 2015 SpinIn are:

 The Longest Thread contest takes place before the Spin-in.
 This is a truly International contest with spinners from all over the world participating.
 The contest was created to enhance the quality of fine spinning around the world.
 It’s theme is to ‘link spinners throughout the world in friendship and greater understanding’.

-The contest requires participants to spin the longest continuous two ply thread they can, from just ten grams of raw wool!
+The contest requires participants to spin the longest continuous two ply thread they can, from just ten grams of raw sheep's wool or alpaca!
 In addition to the main contest there is also a competition for the longest thread using a hand held spindle.

 It takes considerable time to check the weights of each entry and to measure the lengths of the threads with accuracy.
 As a consequence entries need to be in well ahead of the Spin-in and judging completed to allow the announcement of the winners at the official opening of the Spin-in.